 - RNA-Guided Human Genome Engineering via Cas9.
 Mali et al. Science 2013. link

 Please let me know if there is any missed publication in this list.
-Note that suggested full genomic gRNA libraries, listed here, should be available thorough the publication.
+Note that suggested full genomic gRNA libraries, listed here, should be available through the publication.
 I’m sorry for not finding them earlier.